 – Location: Thanh Thuy Chan village, Phu Vang, Hue

-In Tay Ho village, making conical hat has been taken as a practice of making art.
+In Tay Ho village, making conical hats has been taken as a practice of making art.
 The village is famous for producing the famous ‘poem conical hat’ – an endearing name given by Vietnamese people.
-The hat made in Tay Ho village looks like an ordinary conical hat, but when you hold the hat under sunlight, you can see a poem or painting on the hat body.
-‘Poem Conical Hat’ is considered as a precious Hue gift to bring back home.
+The hat made in Tay Ho village looks like an ordinary conical hat, but when you hold the hat under sunlight, you can see a poem or paint on the hat body.
+‘Poem Conical Hat’ is considered a precious Hue gift to bring back home.

 Connecting two major tourist destinations Hue and Da Nang, Hai Van Pass or ocean cloud pass is about 21 kilometers long on National Highway 1A.
 Many names have been invented to call the pass, but they all indicate the same thing – its beauty and danger.

-Motorbiking and bicycling are often the two most popular way to explore Hai Van pass.
-Other way is taking Reunification train from Hue to Da Nang, you can also see the spectacular views of the coastal line.
+Motorbiking and bicycling are often the two most popular ways to explore Hai Van pass.
+Another way is taking the Reunification train from Hue to Da Nang, you can also see the spectacular views of the coastal line.

 Vinh Moc is about 105 kilometers from Hue city and unlike Cu Chi Tunnels, it hasn’t been made into a mass tourism destination.
 But for Vietnam Veterans, Vinh Moc is no stranger since it’s featured often in Vietnam veteran tours.
-Located at Vinh Moc hamlet, Vinh Thach Commune, Vinh Linh district, Quang Tri Province, Vinh Moc was built by north Vietnam communists to provide habitat for innocent civilians, to shelter and defense against US bombards.
-During the war, Vinh Moc sheltered thousands of people with basic living condition for 2000 days.
-Seventeen babies were born inside Vinh Moc tunnel and no one was injured.
+Located at Vinh Moc hamlet, Vinh Thach Commune, Vinh Linh district, Quang Tri Province, Vinh Moc was built by north Vietnam communists to provide habitat for innocent civilians, to shelter, and defend against US bombards.
+During the war, Vinh Moc sheltered thousands of people with basic living conditions for 2000 days.
+Seventeen babies were born inside the Vinh Moc tunnel and no one was injured.

 Other DMZ sites in Quang Tri: Highway of Horror, Long Hung Church, Quang Tri Old Citadel, Doc Mieu Firebase.

 Only 50 kilometers away, Bach Ma makes a wonderful day trip from Hue.
-The park is a natural border to divide Hue and Da Nang, overlooking to the gorgeous Lang Co bay and Da Nang bay.
-Not only the views are beautiful here, visitors will have chance to enjoy the fauna and flora diversity.
+The park is a natural border to divide Hue and Da Nang, overlooking the gorgeous Lang Co bay and Da Nang bay.
+Not only the views are beautiful here, but visitors will also have a chance to enjoy the fauna and flora diversity.